Are Dogs Descended From Wolves?

 To understand how scientists view this, take a look at the scientific names for both gray wolves and dogs:

 Domesticated Dogs: Canis lupus familiaris

-Note: Scientists call domesticated dogs by the same name as gray wolves, Canis lupus, but they add another name behind this, familiaris.
+Canis is the genus for wolves and lupus, which is the species name for gray wolves specifically.
+Note that scientists call domesticated dogs by the same name as gray wolves, Canis lupus, but they add another name behind this, familiaris.

 In the scientific world, this is to indicate that domesticated dogs, from Chihuahuas to Great Danes, are a SUBSPECIES of the gray wolf (Canis lupus).